lledargo/zerobased/README.md

 # zerobased
 A zero based budgeting application

+## Configuration Notes

+### API

+The API's postgresql connection can be configured with some environment variables:

+- `PGDATABASE`
+- `PGHOST`
+- `PGUSER`
+- `PGPASSWORD`
+- `PGPORT`

 ## Developement Notes

 #### Deno and VSCode

 There is a language server client which adds support for deno to VSCode. https://marketplace.visualstudio.com/items?itemName=denoland.vscode-deno
 It seems to work best if the project directory is at the root in vscode explorer, and the extension is enabled for the workspace only.
 Otherwise the language server will throw errors on other, non-deno projects in the.

 ### Using Make